skycoin/skycoin/src/api/README.md

 A subset of the unspent outputs associated with these addresses will be chosen for spending, based upon an internal selection algorithm.

-To control which unspent outputs to spend from, specify `wallet.uxouts`.
+To control which unspent outputs to spend from, specify `wallet.unspents`.
 A subset of these unspent outputs will be chosen for spending, based upon an internal selection algorithm.

 `wallet.addresses` and `wallets.uxouts` cannot be combined.

-If neither `wallet.addresses` nor `wallet.uxouts` are specified, then all outputs associated with all addresses in the wallet may be chosen from to spend with.
+If neither `wallet.addresses` nor `wallet.unspents` are specified, then all outputs associated with all addresses in the wallet may be chosen from to spend with.

 `change_address` must be set, but it is not required to be an address in the wallet.